Not sure how to program your Honeywell Digital Deadbolt? Then you want to keep reading as this post contains valuable information for you.

 - Replace the battery and wait for a long and short beep.

-- Press the Unlock button three times within three seconds.
+- Press the Lock button three times within three seconds.

 If the lock beeps and the indicator light illuminates green, then your lock has been reset to factory default settings.